Welcome to Egypt's country page for the Space Generation Advisory Council!

 April 29-30, 2017 - NASA Space Apps Ismailia - Space Apps is an international hackathon that occurs over 48 hours in cities around the world.
 Coders, scientists, designers, storytellers, makers, builders, technologists, and everyone enthusiastic about space come together to address challenges we face on Earth and in space!

 July (TBA) - SG [Egypt] 2017 - SG [Egypt] 2017 will be the first official SGAC event in Egypt and will host space sector speakers and leaders from Egypt and around the world.
 The event will have an international outlook, and will welcome collaboration from space agencies around the world; it will be crucial to Egypt's security, prosperity, and economic growth.
 Keynote presentations and discussions will focus on space spinoffs and how space technologies benefit humanity on Earth, space applications that save and improve lives, human spaceflight and future plans to explore Asteroids, the Moon, and Mars, and finally plans for Egypt's Space Programme and Astronaut Corps.

 October 4-10 World Space Week - Since its United Nations declaration in 1999, World Space Week has grown into the largest public space event on Earth.
 More than 2,700 events in 86 countries celebrated the benefits of space and excitment about space exploration in 2016.
-With our new Theme "Exploring New Worlds in Space" it aims to inspire even more events around the world in October 2017
+With our new Theme "Exploring New Worlds in Space" it aims to inspire even more events around the world in October 2017.
+Location (TBA)

 Interesting Web Links for the Space Generation in Egypt